kam535/biblitrans/objects/README.md

 For example, objects can be in a folder contained inside the project, like the demo objects (e.g. the value of "object_download" would be `/objects/demo_001.jpg`).
 Or hosted in a separate web accessible location (e.g. the value of "object_download" would be `https://www.lib.uidaho.edu/digital/example/demo_001.jpg`).

-Check the documentation for details of Rake tasks to process object files and how find API links.
+Check the documentation for details of Rake tasks to process object files and how find API links. hello hello hello.